What is Autism?How Autism Affects Development

 Lack of Motivation for Growth-Promoting Social Engagement

-Many of the same indicators that failed to differentiate ASD from TD infants at 6-7 months now distinguish the two groups.
+Many of the same indicators that failed to differentiate autistic from non-autistic infants at 6-7 months now distinguish the two groups.
 The most powerful differences are those related to the degree to which infants become active participants in their social interactions.
-While their TD peers are becoming active partners, initiating, co-regulating & repairing their interactions with parents, ASD infants appear ‘frozen’ in an earlier, passive style of relating.
+While their non-autistic peers are becoming active partners, initiating, co-regulating & repairing their interactions with parents, autistic infants appear ‘frozen’ in an earlier, passive style of relating.
 Unlike their typically developing peers, they do not become active partners in responding to parent communication and in maintaining their engagements.

 Lack of Desire to Participate in Parent-Guided Joint Play